Skip to content

 • Workload: Light / Moderate / Heavy / Overwhelming

-• Best prof / Worst prof — based on RMP + Reddit data
+• Best prof / Worst prof: based on RMP + Reddit data (or current instructors if no other professors have taught recently)

 • Industry relevance: Low / Medium / High / Critical